Ukraine flag We stand with our friends and colleagues in Ukraine. To support Ukraine in their time of need visit this page.

 • Static list of hostnames and round-robin load balancing.
 This is what you get with a comma-separated list of addresses. (example: reporter.grpc.host-port=jaeger-collector1:14250,jaeger-collector2:14250,jaeger-collector3:14250)

 • Dynamic DNS resolution and round-robin load balancing.
-To get this behaviour, prefix the address with dns:/// and gRPC will attempt to resolve the hostname using SRV records (for external load balancingexternal link ), TXT records (for service configsexternal link ), and A records.
+To get this behavior, prefix the address with dns:/// and gRPC will attempt to resolve the hostname using SRV records (for external load balancingexternal link), TXT records (for service configsexternal link), and A records.
 Refer to the gRPC Name Resolution docsexternal link and the dns_resolver.go implementationexternal link for more info. (example: --reporter.grpc.host-port=dns:///jaeger-collector.jaeger-infra.svc:14250)

-In the future we will support different service discovery systems to dynamically load balance across several collectors ( issue 213external link ).
+In the future we will support different service discovery systems to dynamically load balance across several collectors (issue 213external link).

 Collectors